Holy of Holies: Second Temple

 When the Temple was rebuilt after the Babylonian captivity, the Ark was no longer present in the Holy of Holies; instead, a portion of the floor was raised slightly to indicate the place where it had stood.
 In Jewish tradition, two curtains separated the Holy of Holies from the lesser Holy place during the period of the Second Temple.
-These curtains were woven with motifs directly from the loom, rather than embroidered, and each curtain had the thickness of a handbreadth (ca. 9 cm.).
+These curtains were woven with motifs directly from the loom, rather than embroidered, and each curtain had the thickness of a handbreadth (ca. 9 cm.; 3½").
 Josephus records that Pompey profaned the Temple by insisting on entering the Holy of Holies in 63 BCE.
 When Titus captured the city during the First Jewish–Roman War, Roman soldiers took down the curtain and used it to wrap therein golden vessels retrieved from the Temple.

-Day of Atonement
+Yom Kippur

-The Holy of Holies was entered once a year by the High Priest on the Day of Atonement, to sprinkle the blood of sacrificial animals (a bull offered as atonement for the Priest and his household, and a goat offered as atonement for the people) and offer incense upon the Ark of the Covenant and the mercy seat that sat on top of the ark in the First Temple (the Second Temple had no ark and the blood was sprinkled where the Ark would have been and the incense was put on the Brazen Altar of incense).
-The animal was sacrificed and the blood was carried into the most holy place.
-The gold was also found in the Most Holy Place.
+The Holy of Holies was entered once a year by the High Priest of Israel on Yom Kippur, to sprinkle the blood of sacrificial animals: a bull offered as atonement for the High Priest and his household, and the scapegoat offered as atonement for the people and offer incense on the Ark of the Covenant and the Mercy Seat that sat on top of it in the Solomon's Temple.
+The Second Temple had no Ark, so the blood was sprinkled where the Ark would have been, and an Altar of Incense was built.
+The goat was sacrificed and the blood was carried into the Holy of Holies.
+Gold was also present in the Most Holy Place.